Operation: To Fool A Hawke, Chap. 2

 "Cait—I'm sorry I yelled at you like that this morning," String admitted.
 "I was just—so angry, and so hurt—and most of all, scared.
 I really thought you were"—I heard his voice crack, one of the few times I've ever heard Stringfellow Hawke get that emotional, to the point where I thought he was going to cry—but I knew what he was trying to say.

 "I know, String," I replied.
-"And I'm really sorry I did this—I never—never—meant to scare you like that."
+"And I'm really sorry I did this—I never—never—meant to scare you, or hurt you, like that.
+That was never what I wanted."
 I found myself recalling his reaction when he had recognized me at the front door earlier in the evening.
 The last time I saw his face like that was at the Horn compound, when he thought he'd killed Dom.
 And I don't ever want to see his face like that again.
 EVER.
 "And I'll never—EVER—do that again, String.
 I—I hope you believe that," I said, even as I worriedly thought, but I won't blame you if you don't believe me.
 'Cause I wouldn't blame him, and that's the God's-honest truth.

 "Why are we still dressed?"